codexstanford/vscode-epilog-pjames27/README.md

 # Epilog README

-A Language Server extension which provides language support for Epilog, the logic programming language developed at Stanford University and used in Michael Genesereth's CS 151 course.
+A Language Server extension which provides language support for Epilog, the logic programming language developed at Stanford University and used in Prof. Michael Genesereth's CS 151 course.

 ## Features